yjqian02/Alice_Zhang_Coursework/README.md

 All projects were completed in University of Minnesota, Twin Cities coureses unless otherwise stated.

-Projects are sorted by course and labed as follows:
+Projects are sorted by course and labeled as follows:

 CSCI 1133: Introduction to Programming Principles in Python